 The local authority ecologist provides advice to council services to ensure that the Council takes account of wildlife.
 This advice is generally focused on the planning function but other service areas may seek the ecologists advice occasionally on matters such as housing, parks and gardens, highways or environmental health.
 The ecologist can also provide information and advice to the public on a wide range of ecological matters.

-To request advice, please use the eForm below:
+To request advice, please contact the ecolgists as follows:

 - email: Helen.Markland@doncaster.gov.uk or Martin.Nowacki@doncaster.gov.uk